XmacsLabs/mogan/README.md

 # Mogan Editor / [墨干编辑器](README_ZH.md)
 Mogan Editor is a structure editor delivered by the [Xmacs Labs](https://github.com/XmacsLabs).

-Mogan Editor is a **libre software** forked from [GNU TeXmacs](http://www.texmacs.org/tmweb/home/welcome.en.html).
+Mogan Editor is a **libre software** forked from [GNU TeXmacs](http://www.texmacs.org/tmweb/home/welcome.en.html), the major differences are:
++ Switched from GNU Guile 1.8.x to S7 Scheme
++ Upgraded from Qt 4.8.x to Qt 5.15.x
++ Via `Help->Mogan`, massive online TeXmacs documents provided by [Xmacs Planet](https://github.com/XmacsLabs/planet) and [TMML wiki](https://github.com/XmacsLabs/tmmlwiki)

-## Why
+## Goal
-We customize GNU TeXmacs for everyone to enjoy it fluently and develop new features for everyone to learn and create science and technology.
+**We create Mogan Editor for everyone to learn and create science and technology.**

 ## 名
 Darcy: